Peeping Mom: Reception

 The episode received a 1.4 rating and was watched by a total of 3.23 million people.

 Dennis Perkins of The A.V.
 Club gave the episode a B−, stating "’Peeping Mom’, unfortunately, shows what happens when the show dips back into the well without adequate reason...’Peeping Mom’ just doesn't go deep enough to be anything but an example of latter-day, scattershot Simpsons."

+Tony Sokol of Den of Geek gave the episode 2.5 out of 5 stars.
+He stated that the episode just exists with not much happening.
+He said the best scene was Homer and Lisa's "back to back grumble fest."

+Stacy Glanzman of TV Fanatic gave the episode 4 out of 5 stars.
+She highlighted the small details of the episode such as the pacifier silencer, Homer's moment with Lisa, and Homer's reasoning for giving the dog back to Ned.